 Step Action 1 The O/C case photocopies the original file and highlights the parts or pages of the file that should be withheld.
 2 The O/C case discusses the completed highlighted file with the supervisor to reach agreement on what should be withheld.
 3 Once agreement has been reached, the O/C case or office administrator prepares a blacked out version.
-If: only a few lines need removing, use a permanent black marker pen and a ruler to black out text • substantial parts of the document need removing, cover those parts with a bit of scrap paper and stamp the paper with "deletions have been made to this page".
-4 When sections of a document have been covered using a permanent black

-, maker, the O/C case or office administrator copies the blacked out version and on the copy recoats any sections previously blacked out.
+If: - only a few lines need removing, use a permanent black marker pen and a ruler to black out text - substantial parts of the document need removing, cover those parts with a bit of scrap paper and stamp the paper with "deletions have been made to this page".
+4 When sections of a document have been covered using a permanent black maker, the O/C case or office administrator copies the blacked out version and on the copy recoats any sections previously blacked out.
 Unless these sections are recoated using a permanent black marker they can be revealed by manipulating the shade settings on a photocopying machine.
 5 The O/C case or office administrator copies the blacked out version (or double blacked out version for sections deleted by permanent black marker): one copy for the file and one for each requester.
 This way if someone challenges the deletions, a working copy and an exact replica of what was sent are on the file.
-Without a copy of disclosed material on the file: the prosecutor has no record to refer to at court of what was disclosed to the defence Note: 1 the defence will have the only copy of materials that were partially disclosed.
-It is important to keep statutory timeframe requirements in mind when NOTE: t is important to voon statiitory timotramo rodiiiroments in mind when

-Note: It is important to keep statutory timeframe requirements in mind when preparing disclosure materials.
-Materials should be prepared with enough time for the sign-off processes to be conducted effectively.
-The importance of signing off materials must never be underestimated.
+Without a copy of disclosed material on the file: - the prosecutor has no record to refer to at court of what was disclosed to the defence - the defence will have the only copy of materials that were partially disclosed. prep e: It is important to keep statutory timeframe requirements in mind when preparing disclosure materials.
+Materials should be bared with enough time for the sign-off processes to be conducted effectively.
+The importance of signing off materials must never inderestimated.